Expert answers to all your business insurance questions.

 By the way, don’t be put off by a change fee.
 In many cases, you’ll make up for it with the money you’re saving by switching.

 2. Buy your new policy first.

 Don’t wait until you cancel your old workers’ compensation policy.
-Although some insurers will backdate new policies to cover lapses in coverage, it’s generally better to buy the new policy before cancelling the old one to be sure you’re covered.
+Although some online business insurers will backdate new policies to cover lapses in coverage, it’s generally better to buy the new policy before cancelling the old one to be sure you’re covered.
 (You really don’t want to be caught without workers’ compensation insurance.)

 Here’s some more information on how to purchase a new workers’ comp policy.

 Give your prior insurer a call and give them official notice of cancellation.
 Then, you’ll need to sign something called a Lost Policy Release.
 It’s often called an LPR for short.
 (This is another process we can take care of for you, if you like.)